Gabri177/SpringMVC/README.md

 ## SpringMVC

 # !!!
 This note was written by Itheima.
 I put it here for future review.
+This note was written by Itheima.
+I put it here for future review.
+In the examples given, some plugins were too old to use.
+In my repo, you can see the updated version of the code with the latest versions of plugins and extensions.

 **今日内容**